TheOnlyZac/sly1/README.md

 Our goal is to imitate the original source code as closely as possible based on the debug symbols from the [May 2002 prototype](https://hiddenpalace.org/Sly_Cooper_and_the_Thievius_Raccoonus_(May_19,_2002_prototype)).

-* Original symbol names should be used wherever possible.
+* Official symbol names should be used wherever possible.
 * Use `ALLCAPS` for struct and enum names.
 * Use `UpperCamelCase` for function names, class names, and enum values.
 * Use `lowerCamelCase` for variables, function params, and class members.